Pros and Cons of Owner Building

 NOW HERE IS A BIG LESSON YOU CAN LEARN FROM

-When you are owner building you will negotiate draws with your bank.
+When you owner-build you will negotiate draws with your bank.
 If they release 100% and you haven’t finished the house, you have a problem.
 This is what happened to us, and the bully-bank (totally within their legal rights) forced us to take another loan to finish ceilings and other things that we believed we could temporarily live without – including the lounge floor.
 The house was huge and large enough to temporarily board up the lounge.
 But the bank wanted everything complete, IMMEDIATELY, if not sooner.

 Could we have said no?
 In retrospect probably yes.
 But they forced us to take a personal loan that we couldn’t afford to repay.
 Certainly today the relatively new Consumer Protection Act would have precluded them from doing this.

 So we did put in some ceilings, including a glorious kitchen ceiling that incorporated a steel-pressed section from a Victorian building that had been demolished in Claremont (Cape Town).
 Eventually, the house was sold … and then sold again … I’m not sure how many times.
-Some years ago, when the house was on the market and there was an open-day show house, we discovered that a later owner had carefully removed the fill, and created an extraordinary double storey home.
+Some years ago, when the house was on the market and there was an open-day show house, we discovered that a later owner had carefully removed the fill, and created an extraordinary double-storey home.

 We wished we’d been able to buy it back again.